FredChamp/ReadTheDocTest/SAD/src/SDM-SAD-DataMigration.rst

         ]
     }

-The ``links`` represents the data version changes, so the associated patches could be applied.
+The ``links`` tag represents the data version modifications, by doing so, associated patches can be applied.

 .. warning::

-    The two ``.versions`` files must have been defined (V1.versions and V2.versions).
+    Two ``.versions`` files must be defined, one for each version (V1.versions and V2.versions).

 .. note::

-    The ``links`` that define the simple incrementation of a data version (without renaming) are optional.
-    The patching system can deduce the change with only the ``.versions`` files.
+	It is not necessary to specify a simple data version incrementation on the ``links`` tag, the patching system establishes this information the number of ``.versions`` files.

 .. _Graph: